 The short story

 In the Bible we see how Christ offered the Eucharist (or Communion, or The Lord's Supper) to his disciples.
-When he did this, he included Judas Iscariot in those he served, fully knowing that Judas would betray him.
-The fact that "Judas ate too" shows how Christ loves us despite our sin, and thus how we must practice love towards others.
+He included Judas Iscariot in those he served, fully knowing that Judas would betray him.
+The fact that “Judas ate too” shows how Christ loves us despite our sin and how we must practice love towards others.

-Judas Iscariot was one of Jesus’ twelve disciples and is famous – unfortunately – for betraying his master.
-He betrayed him to the corrupt authorities who ultimately took him away to be condemned and killed.
+Judas Iscariot was one of Jesus’ twelve disciples and is infamous for betraying his master.
+He betrayed him to the corrupt authorities who ultimately took Jesus away to be condemned and killed.

 The Bible verse of Judas ate too